Steven's song "FOOD ON THE TABLE" was the #3 most played song on nationwide folk dj radio stations for the Novmeber 2015.

 While busking near Boston University, Steven was heard by Glen Hansard and Marketa Irglova (Oscar winning songwriters and stars of the movie “ONCE”) and was invited (from the stage) by Glen to perform a song during the middle of his show that night at the Agannis arena.
 Steven brought the house down with his song “Charlie wants to run” receiving a standing ovation and a front page feature story in the Boston Globe.

-Living in Knoxville and playing the regular old timey jams and hootenannies, Steven studied the Appalachian crosspicking style of flatpicking.
+Living in Knoxville and playing the regular old timey jams and hootenannies, Steven studied the old timey songwriting tradition accompanied by the Appalachian crosspicking style of guitar flatpicking.

 Living in Austin afforded Steven many opportunities to write and perform with songwriters from all walks of the craft, win a Texas radio songwriting contest with a song about Oklahoma, be a regional finalist in the Kerrville Folk Festival songwriting contest, and work with the House of Songs where he co-wrote a number of songs with Scandinavian songwriters visiting Austin as part of a music cultural exchange program.

-Living in Nashville this past summer, Steven had the chance to do a recording session at Michael Mcdonald’s (Doobie Bros, Steely Dan) studio.
+Living in Nashville, Steven had the chance to do a recording session at Michael Mcdonald’s (Doobie Bros, Steely Dan) studio.
 From that session came a wonderful recording of Steven’s song “180” featuring Lilly Hiatt (John Hiatt’s daughter) on harmony vocals with support from members of Dylan Mcdonald's band the Avains on keys, bass, guitar, and drums.

 After all this time and travelling, Steven has moved back home to his beloved Alaska where he plays regularly, runs a songwriters group (Alaskan Songwriters Anonymous), records his music and bases his touring career.
 Steven’s intent is to connect in a meaningful way with others through his music.